My cozy winter blankets in overlay mosaic crochet

 Winter Wonderland Round up

-I really hoped that the weather would get better here, but it is a typical November this year.
+I’d really been hoping the weather here would improve, but this year it’s a typical November.
 Cold, grey, rainy and foggy.

-I’m currently working on the last twenty rows.
+I’m currently working on the last twenty rows of the blanket body.
 Phew!

 Yarn Update

-Now that I am almost finished with the blanket, I can better estimate how much yarn I will need.
+As I’m now almost finished with the blanket, I have a better idea of how much yarn I’ll need in total.

 • 4 balls White